-Vanessa Selbst is a professional poker player and the highest earning female poker player of all time, with over $8 million in winnings.
+Vanessa Selbst is a professional poker player and the highest earning female poker player of all time, with over $10.5 million in total winnings.
 She is a member of Team Pokerstars Pro, where she plays under the username “V. Selbst.”
 A native of Brooklyn, New York, Vanessa has been playing poker for over 10 years, starting out in online and live NLHE and PLO cash games.
 In 2007, Vanessa hopped onto the live tournament scene and never looked back (apart from that two year hiatus she took to go to law school)!